williamcaseylucas/pdf-saas-lp/README.md

   - copy and paste over everything
 - add to Link button styles
   - buttonVariants({ size: "lg", className: "mt-5" })
+- asChild allows you to create custom button instead of preconfigured button
+  - would be button in button otherwise

 ## images